-14.1 Environmental responsibility
+14.2 Environmental responsibility

-The Company will use its resources responsibly and will look for opportunities to reduce any negative environmental risk or impact from its operations, products and services.
+The Company will use its resources responsibly and will-, whilst aiming for long term financial stability, look for opportunities to reduce any negative environmental and sustainability risk or impact from its operations, products and services.

-14.2 Social responsibility
+14.3 Social responsibility

-The Company is committed to providing fair and responsible products and services that includes adherence to the Responsible Lending Code, the Responsible Credit-Related Insurance Code, Insurance (Prudential Supervision) Act 2010 and various other Acts.
+The Company is committed to promoting sustainable consumption and production patterns, providing fair and responsible products and services that meet the needs of customers and adheres to the Responsible Lending Code, the Responsible Credit-Related Insurance Code, Insurance (Prudential Supervision) Act 2010 and various other laws that apply from time to time.

-The Board will encourage diversity and will not knowingly participate in business situations where we could be complicit in human rights and labour standard abuses.
+The Group and Board will encourage diversity and will not knowingly participate in business situations where we could be complicit in human rights and labour standard abuses.

-14.3 Governance Responsibility
+14.4 Governance Responsibility

-We will work against bribery, corruption, anti-money laundering, financing of terrorism and other financial crimes.

-We will conduct ourselves with honesty and integrity.
+The Company will conduct its business ethically and honestly by meeting all regulatory requirements in the jurisdictions that the Group operates in, working against bribery, corruption, anti-money laundering, financing of terrorism and other financial crimes, and will adhere to the highest standards of corporate governance and integrity.